priyam-that/priyam-that/README.md

 - 👋 Hi, I’m @priyam
 - 👀 I’m interested in Machine learning and ai related things
-- 🌱 I’m currently learning mern stack tools
+- 🌱 I’m currently learning backend engineering with FastApi and PostgreSQL
-- 💞️ I’m looking to collaborate on real life ml projects
+- 💞️ I’m looking to collaborate on real life ml projects and backend projects
-- 📫 How to reach me : X @priyam_32
+- 📫 How to reach me : email me at mannapriyam136@gmail.com

 <!---
 priyam-that/priyam-that is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.